 2008 Published the Vermont edition of The Place You Call Home.
 Redesigned the website to attract visitors of all ages and forest interests.

 2009 Planning for a new edition of The Place You Call Home: New York.
-Work continues on Northern Woodlands Guide to Stewardship, a three-book series for people who own forestland and want to be good stewards.

 2010 Walter Medwid is hired as executive director.
 Steve Long steps back into a consultant role.
 Managing editor Dave Mance is promoted to editor.